 “The dawn chorus was a whistling roar by now, the sound of a thousand males calling out love to a thousand silent females ready to choose and make the world new.”Prodigal Summer

 Prodigal Summer is one of my all-time favourite books.
-It’s a novel about life – and the slow unwinding of a summer – rather than any large plot points, which sets it apart form the “whodunnit” storyline of Where the Crawdads Sing.
+It’s a novel about life – and the slow unwinding of a summer – rather than any large plot points, which sets it apart from the “whodunnit” storyline of Where the Crawdads Sing.

 That said, it’s a beautiful story of self-sufficient women living life their way in nature, in this case the Appalachian mountains, which overlaps with the nature-loving protagonist of Delia Owens’ novel, Kya Clark.